Temple Owls Logo

 Temple Owls Logo 1964

 In this logo, a frowning and tired owl sits on the letter “T,” clawing at it with long fingers and sharp claws.
-The artists depicted the beak, ears, and forehead as one solid figure with protruding corners and the eyes with half-lidded eyelids surrounded by a pattern of concentric semi-rings.
-The torso of the bird appears velvety because of the uneven spots.
+The artists depicted the beak, ears, and forehead as a single solid figure with protruding corners, and the eyes with half-lidded eyelids surrounded by concentric semi-rings.
+The bird’s torso appears velvety due to its uneven spots.
 Gray is used for the owl’s plumage, and burgundy for all contours and shadows.
 The inside of the “T” is white.
 The block lettering with massive rectangular serifs makes the letter look like a stable pedestal.

 1972 – 1983